No, you cannot use a business credit card for personal expenses. Business credit cards need to be used for legitimate business purposes only.

-There is commonly an overlap between business and personal expenses.
-Therefore, it is crucial that business expenses are not abused or it can make your tax return void and incur serious penalties.
+There is commonly an overlap between business and personal expenses, though accounts are handled very differently.
+Therefore, it is crucial that business expenses be separated for ease of tax filing and expense management.

 What is considered a business expense?

-- Office-related costs including furniture, uniforms, cleaners, computers, screens;
+- Office-related costs including furniture, uniforms, cleaners, computers, and screens

-- Travel for work purposes, conferences and clients' meetings;
+- Travel for work purposes, conferences, and client meetings